-An exhibition of a rich country in a poor country can be awkward, but less so if a legend of the rich country had done earlier work in the host country.
+Persia was a wounded country with a young incompetent King and Britain exploiting the resourses and Russia a short march from the capital.
 So slip on your smoking jacket, fill your pipe, take your first sip of your adult beverage, and sit back in your most comfortable chair.
 Welcome to todays offering from The Philatelist.

-My drink is empty so I will toast Peru for far exceeding my expectations with this stamp.
+Well my drink is empty and I am left wondering if Iran will ever have a decent government.
 Come again tomorrow for another story that can be learned from stamp collecting.